How to work from home while being your best self

 Figuring out how to work from home is one thing, but what about the rest of humanity?

-Scrolling through social media this weekend, I realised that a lot of my friends were feeling upset and isolated.
+Scrolling through social media this weekend, I realized a lot of my friends were feeling upset and isolated.
 So I impulsively went to a virtual hangout, fired up the first season of Murder, She Wrote and passed around the link.
 A handful of folks logged in right away.
-Some just watched without talking, some heckled the ’80s fashion choices via webcam and some typed their wisecracks into the chat.
+Some just watched without talking, some heckled the ’80s fashion choices via webcam, and some typed their wisecracks into the chat.
 We only watched a couple of episodes, but we all felt better afterward.

-If cosy murder mysteries (an actual genre!) are not your thing, you can also get friends together for some online karaoke or to play popular board games.
-If you’d like to feel more productive, you can sign up for an online course as a group; there are a tonne of places offering free ones right now.
+If cozy murder mysteries (an actual genre!) are not your thing, you can also get friends together for some online karaoke or to play popular board games.
+If you’d like to feel more productive, you can sign up for an online course as a group; there are a ton of places offering free ones right now.

 If you’re looking for new friends, check out this list of online book clubs.
-Your new Internet best friend could be waiting to read a cheesy novel with you while you take a break from the world.
+Your new internet best friend could be waiting to read a trashy novel with you while you take a break from the world.

 4. Get some space